schollz/oooooo/README.md

 - pressing shift+K2 clears and resets *all* loops,
 - if you select the parameter "save"/"load" then shift+K3 will save/load the current state. this will overwrite the previous save, so make sure to backup the audio files yourself. you can change which save/load with E3.
 - if you select `rand` and press shift+K3 it will randomize the loops
+- if you select `rand loop` and press shift+K3 it will randomize loop lengths

 ## demo